hmallen/electrum_wallet_generator/README.md

 6. Save to transparent overlay file (Python)

 <b>To Do:</b>
-1. Add argument to delete entire wallet folder after printing to prevent double use
+1. Add argument to delete (shred) entire wallet folder after printing to prevent double use
+2. Add script to disable networking before wallet creation
+3. Look into other security implementations